1914 fleet review: Review

 As part of the test mobilisation ships of the three fleets assembled at Spithead for a Fleet Review from 20 to 23 July.
 Also assembled were five flights (A through E) of seaplanes from the Royal Naval Air Service (RNAS), which had only separated from the Royal Flying Corps on 1 July.
 The aircraft, around 17 in total, comprised every serviceable seaplane in the RNAS at that time and included at least three Short Admiralty Type 74s and a Sopwith Bat Boat.

 The seaplanes were moored during the review at Hamilton Bank.
 The seaplanes were joined by 12 RNAS land-based aeroplanes operating out of Portsmouth, Calshot and Weymouth.
-The review was also attended by four Astra-Torres airships (HMA No.3, No.4, No.18 and No.19).
+The review was also attended by four airships (HMA No.3, No.4, No.18 and No.19).
 On 18 July a flypast of 20 aeroplanes and seaplanes led by Charles Rumney Samson was made over the assembling fleet and around the airships.
 During the review one of the airships took the first ever aerial photograph from directly above a battleship.

 By 20 July some 216 British warships had been assembled and anchored in The Solent between the Isle of Wight and the English mainland.
-This included 24 post-Dreadnought battleships, 35 pre-Dreadnoughts, 18 armoured cruisers, 31 protected and light cruisers and 78 destroyers.
+This included 24 dreadnought battleships, 35 pre-dreadnoughts, 18 armoured cruisers, 31 protected and light cruisers and 78 destroyers.
 The other 30 vessels included torpedo boats, depot ships, submarines and auxiliary vessels.
 The assembled ships represented around half of the total number of vessels in the Royal Navy and was the most powerful gathering of warships in British waters to that date.
 The vessels were anchored in 12 lines, totalling 40 mi in length.